 Hope for homeless neighbors

-In 1950, our doors opened to share the hope of Jesus to homeless men in Indianapolis.
+In 1950, our doors opened to share the hope of Jesus to homeless men.
 Today, we are still giving that hope to hundreds of men each year by providing a comfortable bed, three meals a day, clothing, medical care, addiction counseling, job training, education assistance, and a structured environment with biblical mentoring.
 Each man comes with different burdens, but our caring staff develops vital relationships with these fragile souls so they can find the best path for their recovery.
 Those who come to our Men’s Shelter are given productive work and have no time limit for how long they can stay.
 We believe that permanent change takes time, and we want to allow every man whatever time it takes to become stable and successful.

 Men’s Shelter Faces of Hope